alexcroox/R3/README.md

 Server Side addon for capturing unit movement and behaviour to a database for After Action Replays on a website.

-Being built along side the [web component](https://github.com/alexcroox/R3-Web).
+Being built along side the [web component](https://github.com/alexcroox/R3-Web) and [tile generation component](https://github.com/alexcroox/R3-Tile-Generator)

 ### Install